nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  presents a gradual typing system that avoids the use of wrappers.
 Instead, their _transient_ semantics rewrites typed code ahead of time to mimic the checks that forgetful contracts would perform.
-These checks suffice for a (shallow) type soundness theorem.
+These checks suffice for a shallow type soundness theorem.

 That paper also introduces a heedful-like strategy for improving the error messages produced by a forgetful check.
 The strategy adds a global map to the semantics;
- keys in the map are unique identifiers for values (e.g., heap addresses), and values are sets of types.
+ keys in the map are unique identifiers for values (heap addresses), and values are sets of types.
 When a value meets a compatible type, the type is added to the value's set.
 When a mismatch occurs, the semantics [tries to report](https://www.ccs.neu.edu/home/types/resources/notes/transient-undefined-blame-extract.pdf)